My project had failed.

 I had a bit of savings left.
 Not much, just enough to last me a couple of months.

-While I had already planned to start freelancing again if I ended up in this situation, it was nerve-wracking.
+While I had already planned to start freelancing with digital marketing services again if I ended up in this situation, it was nerve-wracking.
 Until you get going, you never really know.

-The last few times I freelanced had been via other sites but by now Upwork had become the biggest freelance platform online, so it was worth a try.
+The last few times I freelanced had been via other sites but by now Upwork had become the biggest platform online, even for freelance digital marketing, so it was worth a try.

 Then I stumbled upon this project…